-Development of Area 2B as Satellite Deposit
+iii) Development of Area 2B as Satellite Deposit

-JOGMEC provided additional funds to the Term 1 budget that provided for drilling in Area 2B with the objective of confirming the potential to develop additional resources in satellite deposits at Lofdal.
+JOGMEC provided additional funds to the Term 1 budget for drilling in Area 2B with the objective of confirming the potential to develop additional resources in satellite deposits at Lofdal.
 Area 2B is located three kilometers northwest of Area 4 and was first identified by trenching and reconnaissance drilling in 2011.
-Seventeen holes were drilled in the area for a total of 2,133 meters, however no historic resource estimate was developed.
-An additional 4,400 meters of drilling has been completed in 29 holes and following consultation with MSA, it has been agreed that sufficient work has been completed to undertake a maiden resource for this zone.
+Seventeen holes had been drilled in the area for a total of 2,133 meters, however no historic resource estimate was developed.
+An additional 4,400 meters of drilling has been completed in 29 holes leading to a maiden resource for this zone (Table 3).
 Mineralization at Area 2B is very similar to Area 4 with two to three narrow dysprosium mineralized zones as reported from the last nine holes in Table 4.
 Drilling at Area 2B has confirmed mineralization over a strike length of 600 meters to depths of 190 meters (Figure 5).